BLACK FRIDAY

 Wizard of Oz

 Wizard of Oz describes a research method where a person carries out an experiment (the wizard) enacting the role of the computer.
-The participant may or may not know that the system they are interacting with is being manually manipulated behind the scenes.

 X